alexanderarda/spring-security-thymeleaf/README.md

 ## :rocket: In Memory Authentication

-We will create @Configuration class WebSecurityConfig and extend from WebSecurityConfigurerAdapter from Spring security and

-This configuration consist from two functions :
+We will create `@Configuration` class, `WebSecurityConfig` and extend from `WebSecurityConfigurerAdapter` from Spring security and this configuration consist from two functions :

 ### AuthenticationManagerBuilder
 For adding user & role configuration